neondatabase/website/next/content/docs/guides/vercel.md

     After adding the integration and setting the environment variables in your application, you may have to redeploy your application in Vercel for the environment variables set by the integration to take effect.
     </Admonition>

-3. After the integration is added and the environment variables in your application are configured to match those in your Vercel project, each pull request creates a branch in Neon and automatically configures the database environment variables mentioned above for your Vercel preview environment, allowing the preview to connect to the database the branch.
+3. After the integration is added and the environment variables in your application are configured to match those in your Vercel project, each Git branch pushed to the GitHub account associated with your Vercel project creates a branch in Neon and automatically configures the database environment variables mentioned above for your Vercel preview environment, allowing the preview deployment to connect to the database the branch.

 ### Managing preview deployment branches